 In this guide we’re taking a look at the Raspberry Pi vs Arduino.
 It is often assumed these two device are very similar but the truth is that actually they’re very different.

-If you don’t feel like reading, then out the video below for a look at the Raspberry Pi Vs Arduino.
-If you like the video then please make sure you subscribe so you can stay up to date with all the latest Pi projects, guides and much more.
+If you don’t feel like reading, then check out the video below to hear me discuss the differences between the Raspberry Pi Vs Arduino.
+If you do like the video then please make sure you subscribe so you can stay up to date with all the latest Pi projects, guides and much more.

 We’re just going to quickly take a look at both the Arduino and the Raspberry PI.
 We will mention the main features and differences between the two.